1jour1vin

 Wine rated (2025 guide) 93/100

-A creamy freshness emerges from the initial aromas of white fruits (peach, quince), raspberry, and chalk in a delicate and refined nose.
-The remarkably creamy bubbles add a lightness to a charming, fruity, and rounded texture without any heaviness.
-The comfortable finish retains a hint of acidity.
-The remarkably creamy bubbles bring an airy quality to a charming texture, full of fruit and roundness without any heaviness.
+A creamy freshness emerges from the initial aromas of white fruits (peach, quince), raspberry, and chalk in a nose that is all delicacy and refinement.
+The remarkably creamy bubbles lend an airy quality to a charming palate, full of fruit and roundness without any heaviness whatsoever.
 The comfortable finish retains a refined freshness with chalky notes.

 Robert Parker - Wine Advocate